English Teaching Job In China, Guangzhou

 Guaranteed The English Teaching Job

-This job is practically mine because I went to the interview, got interviewed by the Head English teacher, and by HR.
-Then after her, she said,
+This English teaching job is practically mine, because I went to the interview, got interviewed by the Head English teacher, and by HR.
+Then after those interviews, she asked,

 “Can you wait for some time?
 We can conduct a final interview?”